 Junaid Akram – Ganjiswag

-Apart from entertainment his services for Pakistan is worth applauding.
-He has also set his library at TDF Ghar to develop reading culture in Pakistan.
+Apart from entertainment his services to Pakistan is worth applauding.
+He has also set up his library at TDF Ghar to develop a reading culture in Pakistan.
 In his videos, he shed light on the problems in Pakistan such as traffic, energy crisis, travel problems, lack of opportunities and more.

-With more than 250K followers on his Instagram, he still works round the clock to keep on bringing new content for his viewers.
+With more than 400K followers on his Instagram, he still works round the clock to keep on bringing new content to his viewers.

 Zaryab Khan – XeetechCare